Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Methods

 \subsection{Training Objective}

 To train our transformer model, we use a specific portion of the dataset, designated as the training dataset, denoted by $\mathcal{D}^{\text{Train}}$.
 We also set up analogous comparable validation and test datasets, represented as $\mathcal{D}^{\text{Val}}$ and $\mathcal{D}^{\text{Test}}$, respectively.
 Although the future contextual information is only provided daily for the upcoming 24 hours starting at 00:00h, we expand the training dataset by implementing a striding strategy with an hourly step size.
-The model is optimized based on minimizing the forecasting error across the entire sequence and all context windows.
+The model is optimized based on minimizing the forecasting error across all context windows of the forecasting horizon.
 The training objective formulated as follows:

 During the training process, our goal is to determine the optimal set of parameters \(\theta^*\) for the model \(M_\theta\) that minimizes the expected loss.
 This is achieved using gradient descent, as formulated below: